-Anyway, if the AD requires a repetitive inspection, after the effective date of the new revision, https://www.easa.europa.eu/it/when-does-easa-revise-ad
+Anyway, if the AD requires a repetitive inspection, after the effective date of the new revision, compliance with the AD at the latest revision must be recorded.

 Why does EASA adopt a Foreign State of Design AD which is applicable to a product serial number (s/n) not yet registered in Europe?